harihaysrun/coffee/README.md

 2. Pushed to Github repository by using the Github Desktop Client (lovely and intuitive GUI)
 3. Used the Live Server extension to view UI updates in real time on browser
 4. From Github, make the repository public
-5. Set pages to generate project URL
+5. Publish GitHub page for project